 10 Old English Words You Need to Be Using

-If you learn just ten old words this month, let them be these, from Mark Forsyth's The Horologicon: A Day’s Jaunt Through the Lost Words of the English Language.
+If you learn just 10 Old English words today, let them be these from Mark Forsyth's The Horologicon: A Day’s Jaunt Through the Lost Words of the English Language.

 “There is a single Old English word meaning ‘lying awake before dawn and worrying.’
 Uhtceare is not a well-known word even by Old English standards, which were pretty damn low.
 In fact, there is only one recorded instance of it actually being used."